community-network/server-bot-rust/Readme.md

 ## Using the bot

-You can run it with docker:
+You can run it with Docker (Docker Compose):

 ```docker
 version: '3.7'